GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-Second, the highest gas velocity dispersions are observed in the regions outside the two massive clumps (\autoref{fig:fig4panels_d}) and are anti-correlated with excitation-sensitive line ratios (\autoref{fig:correlations_a}).
+Second, the highest gas velocity dispersions are observed outside the two massive clumps (\autoref{fig:fig4panels_d}) and are anti-correlated with excitation-sensitive line ratios (\autoref{fig:correlations_a}).
 This suggests that turbulence is not primarily driven by star formation feedback, as expected in clumpy discs, but by gravitational interactions possibly leading to a large-scale circulation of the gas, consistent with a merger scenario.
-The observation of this dynamically hot gas in the regions outside the main components is facilitated by the lack of strong stellar sources in these locations, allowing the emission lines to probe large path lengths along the line of sight and therefore trace wide-scale motions of the gas.
-In addition, the star formation burstiness maps show a clear asymmetry (\autoref{fig:bursty}): the most intense enhancement of recent star formation is in the north-east region, co-spatial with confidently identified metal-poor, high turbulence gas.
+The observation of this dynamically hot gas in the regions outside the main components is facilitated by the lack of strong stellar sources in these locations, allowing the emission lines to probe large path lengths along the line of sight and therefore trace large-scale gas motions.
+In addition, the star formation burstiness maps show a clear asymmetry (\autoref{fig:bursty}): the most intense enhancement of recent star formation is in the north-east region, co-spatial with confidently identified metal-poor, highly turbulent gas.

-Third, the centroid of nebular emission is significantly offset from the stellar continuum peak by at least two spatial pixels ($\sim 0.1 \arcsec$ as measured using the $\rm H\gamma$ emission map; see \autoref{fig:astrometry.combined}), but the spatial offset is larger if we consider, for instance, $\rm H\beta$, $\rm H\delta$ or $\left[\rm Ne \ \textsc{iii}\right]\lambda3869$ centroids.
-While instrument systematics were shown to sometimes create an artificial shift of the centroid of point sources as a function of wavelength, the magnitude of this effect is too small ($\sim 0.02\arcsec$; \citealt{ifu_report}) to justify the different spatial distribution of stellar continuum and line emission light.
-In a clumpy disc, the most intense line emission is generally co-spatial with the dominant stellar clumps, whereas star formation between stellar components is more naturally explained by merger-driven gas instability.
+Third, the centroid of nebular emission is offset from the stellar continuum peak by at least two spatial pixels ($\sim 0.1 \arcsec$, measured using the $\rm H\gamma$ emission map; see \autoref{fig:astrometry.combined}).
+The spatial offset is larger if we consider, for instance, $\rm H\beta$, $\rm H\delta$ or $\left[\rm Ne \ \textsc{iii}\right]\lambda3869$ centroids.
+While instrument systematics can sometimes create an artificial shift of the centroid of point sources as a function of wavelength, the magnitude of this effect is too small ($\sim 0.02\arcsec$; \citealt{ifu_report}) to justify the different spatial distributions of stellar continuum and emission lines.
+In a clumpy disc, the most intense line emission is generally co-spatial with the dominant stellar clumps \citep[e.g.,][]{romeo+2017}, whereas star formation between stellar components is more naturally explained by merger-driven gas instability.